SaffatZabin-17/1-2-Java-Fx-Project/README.md

 # 1-2-Java-Fx-Project

 Published By: Sardar Md.
-Saffat Zabin
+Saffat Zabin,
               BUET CSE-19

 Just your basic Java Fx Project.
 It was done as a part of Level 1- Term 2 final project